ligiggy/BeeDraw/README.md

 # BeeDraw
-maybe the most useful graphics draw 2d example using qt5.
+Maybe the most useful graphics-draw-2d example using qt5.